 Over the past decade, it’s been difficult to find relatively inexpensive American comfort foods abroad or even American products period in Spain.
 Well, in the past three years, it’s gotten easier (or whenever the Taste of America supermarket chain was founded) but it was rough back in 2010 or earlier.
 A number of American fast-food chains have made their way across the pond since then and quite a few more specialty bakeries have popped up in various Spanish cities.

 When I lived in La Coruña, the go-to American bakery/café was Migas Dulce Bocados where they specialized in cupcakes and pancakes (and some unique teas!).
 In Santiago de Compostela, I was so happy when this authentic American-style café called Lusco e Fusco opened back in June 2015 just a couple of months before my move to the city (for only one year).
 It was (and still is!) an amazing place run by a Chicagoan baker who did several creative projects during the time I lived there and baked a select amount of cinnamon rolls only on Saturdays.
 She received tons of repeat customers so she created a loyalty card and I filled up two of them before I packed my bags and headed to la capital.

 However, once I got to Madrid, I had to start my search all over again.

-Those first few months, my evenings and weekends were spent traveling to new parts of the city trying highly recommended restaurants and cafés.
-I did this in part to try new things and go to new places but also it was partially to get away from my first two shared apartments, which were quite horrible.
+During those first few months in Madrid, I spent my evenings and weekends traveling to new parts of the city in order to try out a variety of different restaurants and cafés.
+I partially did this to taste new things and go to new places but also it was partially to get away from my first two shared apartments, which were quite horrible.